-The Butterfly spread is possibly one of the least understood and least utilized options income strategies.
+The Butterfly option spread is possibly one of the least understood and least utilized options income strategies.
 Butterflies can be used to construct high probability positions with a profit range similar to and potentially larger than an Iron Condor with less risk.
-Alternatively, a short dated Butterfly can provide a great risk/reward ratio when traded slightly out of the money.
+Alternatively, a short dated Butterfly option can provide a great risk/reward ratio when traded slightly out of the money.
 Perhaps my favorite characteristic of the Butterfly is that the position can make money prior to expiration even if price trades outside of the expiration break even points.

 In this post we'll take a look at four different Butterflies with very different trading characteristics.

 The ATM Butterfly option is the common Butterfly spread that most options traders think about.
 The position is placed at the money with anywhere from 7 to 50 days to expiration depending on your strategy.
 The ATM Butterfly is a short delta trade and can be managed by rolling the initial position up or down or adding additional Butterflies when price trades outside of the expiration break even points.
 The ATM Butterfly is what most traders think of when they think of the Butterfly.